-B. Capital Lease Agreement
+B. Capital Lease Agreements

-During fiscal year 2018, the Center entered into capitalized leases for copier equipment.
+The Center has entered into capitalized leases for copier equipment and a mail machine.
 Capital lease payments have been reclassified and are reflected as debt service expenditures in the financial statements for the general fund.
+Principal and interest payments in fiscal year 2021 totaled \$90,332 and \$5,792, respectively.

-Capital assets consisting of equipment have been capitalized in the amount of \$263,767.
+Capital assets consisting of equipment have been capitalized in the amount of \$347,761.
 This amount represents the present value of the minimum lease payments at the time of acquisition.
 A corresponding liability is recorded in the government-wide financial statements.
-Accumulated depreciation on the equipment as of June 30, 2019 was \$98,913 leaving a current book value of \$164,854.
-Principal and interest payments in fiscal year 2019 totaled \$63,421 and \$9,471, respectively.
+Accumulated depreciation on the equipment as of June 30, 2021 was \$262,294 leaving a current book value of \$85,467.